Writing character goals & motivations guide

 So we know what goals and motivations are, but there's more to motivations than just this.
 Motivations are either internal or external and the difference between the two is what often makes for great characters and stories.
 External motivations are the motivations everybody sees or at least the ones you want people to see, whether they're true or not.
 Internal motivations are the ones you keep closer to yourself and are often the true reasons you do something.

-To some extend the external motivations are also the more universal ones, whereas the internal ones are the more individual ones and thus the ones that make a character different from another.
+To some extent the external motivations are also the more universal ones, whereas the internal ones are the more individual ones and thus the ones that make a character different from another.

 For example, a lawyer might want to take on a notorious case and publically show they're doing it for justice and because it's the right thing to do, but their true motivation might be the money and fame they gain from taking on a big, public case like this.